maciejtarsa/schemachange-vs-snowflake-devops/README.md

 There are a number of things we want to be able to achieve with the tool of choice
 - Snowflake securable objects such as roles, users, warehouses, databases and tables should be defined in code
-- It should be possible to deploy these using CI/CD tools - automated deployment
+- It should be possible to deploy these using CI/CD tools (automated deployment)
 - It should be possible to deploy to multiple environments in Snowflake (either logical or physical separation)
 - Ideally some testing should be possible - e.g. test that expected objects were created or that no additional objects of specific type exist in the environment